SalvatoreRa/tutorial/artificial intelligence/resources/README.md

 ## Twitter

+I have listed different accounts that are tweeting resources about data science, machine learning and artificial intelligence.
+These accounts are divulgative accounts, companies, university departments focused on AI or AI researchers.

 | Name |   Description |
 | ------- |  ------ |
 | [DeepTweet](https://twitter.com/DeepL_Tweet) | News, articles, tutorial all about manchine learning, deep learnig, data science  |